LukeMS/keltor/rst/index.rst

    :target: _static/img/map_middle_lands(big).jpg
    :align: center

+.. _`Middle Lands`:

 The Middle Lands
 ******************

 *a.k.a.
 The Mid Kingdoms or The Artisan Kingdoms*

-Technically an empire (the Middle Land Empire), the Middle Lands are made up of the kingdoms of Argos, Celyd, `Fellice`_, Mostor and Sulkor.
+Technically an empire (the Middle Land Empire), the Middle Lands are made up of the kingdoms of `Argos`_, `Celyd`_, `Fellice`_, `Mostor`_ and `Sulkor`_.
 Each has sworn an oath to the Imperial Throne.
 This oath is renewed when a new leader takes charge.

-While they are called kingdoms the structure of government varies from the traditional kingdom's monarchy system (seen in Argos, `Fellice`_ and Sulkor) to a counsel of noble blood (in Mostor) and a republic (in Celyd).
+While they are called kingdoms the structure of government varies from the traditional kingdom's monarchy system (seen in `Argos`_, `Fellice`_ and `Sulkor`_) to a counsel of noble blood (in `Mostor`_) and a republic (in `Celyd`_).
 There have been no major conflicts between the kingdoms for over three-hundred years.
 Most conflict is with the inhabitants of the north and, on rare occasion, the kingdoms of the south.
 Conflict also comes from the wilderness within the Empire's borders.
 There are an abundance of orc, gnoll, bugbear, goblin, and troglodyte hoards which will strike out against settlements from time to time.

 The world outside sees life in the Middle Lands as easy.
 The land is fertile, water plentiful, the forests are thick and weather is generally mild.
 There is still much unclaimed wilderness and hence room for growth within the Middle Lands.
 Freeholds in these wilderness areas are common and are largely left alone.
 Most fail within a few years.
 The ones that do not are eventually absorbed by the closest kingdom.
 This can happen peacefully (by oath) or by conflict but it always happens.

 .. _`Great Desert`: